rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-25-fb1515aa32fcc492-bonus-adjustment-of-futures-and-options-contracts-in-the-security-hdfcamc.md

 stocks:
 - HDFCAMC
 tags:
+- bonus
+- contract-adjustment
-- bonus-issue
+- corporate-action
 - derivatives
-- futures-and-options
-- corporate-action
-- contract-adjustment
-- HDFCAMC
+- futures-options
 title: 'BONUS: Adjustment of Futures and Options contracts in the security HDFCAMC'
 ---